hustvl/MobileI2V/README.md

 pip install -r requirements.txt
 ```
 ### Data Processing
 There are many open source video datasets, such as [Openvid](https://github.com/NJU-PCALab/OpenVid-1M), [VFHQ](https://liangbinxie.github.io/projects/vfhq/) and [Celebv-text](https://github.com/CelebV-Text/CelebV-Text).
-The video should be cut into a fixed number of frames (such as 17 or 25...), and the video data should be filtered based on aesthetic (use [DOVER](https://github.com/VQAssessment/DOVER)) and optical flow scores.
+The video should be cut into a fixed number of frames (such as 17 or 25...), and the video data should be filtered based on aesthetic (use [DOVER](https://github.com/VQAssessment/DOVER)) and optical flow scores (refer to OpenSora [data Processing](./tools/scoring/README.md)).

 You should organize your processed train data into a CSV file, as shown below: